siulong/peony/README.md

 # peony

-peony is the filemanager application of UKUI3.0.
+peony is the default filemanager application of UKUI Desktop Environment.

 # About this project